Telerivet/telerivet-dotnet-client/README.md

 System Requirements
 -------------------
-.NET framework 4.5 or higher
+.NET 6.0

 Installation
 ------------
 To install the library, run the following command in the Package Manager Console in Visual Studio:

-PM> Install-Package Telerivet.NET -Version 1.5.1
+PM> Install-Package Telerivet.NET -Version 1.7.1

 Example Usage